Learn More and ApplyComputer Science + Geography (BS)

 OBJECT-ORIENTED SOFTWARE DEVELOPMENT

-Eight (8) additional credit hours, can be any 300-level CSC, CSEC, DSC or SE8
+Eight (8) credit hours from any 300-level courses labelled CSC, CSEC, DSC or SE8

 GEO 101ENVIRONMENTAL GEOGRAPHY4